AFO-UYI/AsyncIO-Cython-ideas-and-research/README.md

 I’m currently researching how to use Cython properly, so this may be a short chapter for the time being.

-As mentioned, `AsyncIO` is a bit obscure about to how to deal with its event loop at the low level.
-Even `AsyncIO` devs talk about being more hermetic in low level layers of the module.
+As mentioned, `AsyncIO` is a bit obscure about how to deal with its event loop at the low level.
 So while making our own event loop considering all the explanations at chapter 1 could be a possibility, it may make it more difficult for the usability of modules like `aiohttp` because those modules are focused on `AsyncIO`.

 Anyway, with Cython we have the `nogil` functions attribute, that performs tasks outside the Python interpreter and can perform things with real multithreads.
 And it can be a possibility to try to instance a future object at the start of our functions, return it to the event loop, which will be in the waiting state of the loop until the future has set its value, and after completing the subthread on Cython, set that future value.